barumau/panlexia/doc/contents.md

 Any fields in the additional columns may be empty.
 For example, most fields in the `style` column would probably be empty because most words belong to the neutral style in every language.

+### Style

+Style labels indicate the context in which the word is normally used.

+- *appr.* – Approving expressions show that you feel approval or admiration.
+- *arch.* – Archaic or antiquated words that are no longer in ordinary use.
+- *dial.* – Dialectal expressions are mainly used in particular regions.
+- *disappr.* – Disapproving expressions show that you feel disapproval or contempt.
+- *fig.* – Figurative language is used in a non-literal or metaphorical way.
+- *form.* – Formal expressions are usually only used in serious or official language and would not be appropriate in normal everyday conversation.
+- *hum.* - Humorous expressions are intended to be funny.
+- *inform.* – Informal expressions are used between friends or in a relaxed or unofficial situation.
+They are not appropriate for formal situations.
+- *lit.* – Literary language is used mainly in literature, like in poems and novels.
+- *off.* – Offensive expressions refer to people in a way that is very insulting, especially in connection with their race, religion, sex or disabilities.
+- *sl.* – Slang is language that is unique to people who share the same interests or belong to the same social group.
+- *spec.* – Specialist language is used by people who specialize in particular subject areas.
+- *taboo* – Taboo expressions are likely to be thought by many people to be shocking and not to be used.